Multivariate risk measures: a constructive approach based on selections: Introduction

 Section~\ref{sec:comp-appr-risk} presents several numerical examples of set-valued risk measures covering the exchange cone setting, the frictionless case, and liquidity restrictions.
 The algorithms used to approximate risk measures are transparent and easy to implement in comparison with a considerably more sophisticated set-optimisation approach from \cite{loeh11} used in \cite{ham:rud:yan13} in order to come up with exact values of set-valued risk measures in conical models.
+A particular computational advantage is due to the use of the primal representation of selection risk measures in order to compute upper bounds, while utilising the dual representation to arrive at lower bounds.